I went to University in France, at the Ecole Polytechnique near Paris. I also spent 1 year in Japan at the University of Tokyo.

 The University of Bath

-Favourite thing to do in science My favourite thing to do in science is to make new molecules that no one has ever made before me.
+Favourite thing to do in my job: My favourite thing to do in science is to make new molecules that no one has ever made before me.
 I feel like an explorer!

 In my lab, I take small molecules that no one wants like carbon dioxide or sugars from food wastes, and I transform them into long chain molecules that are used to make degradable plastics.